-"Economics is the study of how societies create and allocate and resources.
-While economics is truly a social science (at many universities economics departments are located in colleges of arts and sciences), economics is also a foundational component to the study of business.
+"Economics is the study of individuals - what incentives they face, the decisions they make and how they interact.
+While economics is truly a social science (at many universities economics departments are located in colleges of arts and sciences), economics is also a foundational component in the study of business.
 At UW-Whitewater, the economics department is physically located in the Colleges of Business and Economics.

 A key focus of the Department of Economics at UW-Whitewater is on applied business and economic analysis.
-Economics faculty members are actively engaged in applying the tools of economic analysis to answer questions important to both business and government.
-For example, one economics professor is currently involved in a project funded by the State of California to examine the economic impact of the Yellow Star Thistle (and invasive plant species) in the California rangelands.
-One goal of the research is to determine whether it is cost effective to reduce the impact of the invasive plant in the rangelands.
-More broadly, with the recently established Fiscal and Economic Research Center , there are opportunities for our students to get involved with practical applications of economic analysis.
+Economics faculty members are actively engaged in applying the tools of economic analysis to answer a variety of questions that are important to both business and government.
+For example, one professor is examining the impact of charter schools and its impact on education.
+Another example is where one professor is examining implications of exchange rate movements for the global economy.
+The Department of Economics also houses the Fiscal and Economic Research Center, where there are plenty of opportunities for our students to get involved with practical applications of economic analysis.